SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

-# Understand the Health Monitoring overview page
+# Exercise 4.2 - Understand the Health Monitoring overview page

 In this exercise, you will understand which information you may retrieve from the overpage page of Health Monitoring.